ogata-lab/eipl-docs/en/docs/teach/dataset.md

 1664630682.2616074
 ```

-Since saving all topics in the npz file consumes a huge amount of memory, this script saves the robot sensor information (camera image, joint angle, and gripper state) as an example.
-In line 31-35, the names of the topics to be saved are listed, and in lines 50-87, data is extracted from the messages of each topic and saved in a list prepared in advance.
-Note that saving the camera image as it is requires a huge amount of space, so it is recommended to resize or crop the image in advance.
-Even if sampling is performed at regular intervals, the data length of the topics may differ depending on the start and end timing of the rosbag record, so the time series length is adjusted after line 95.
-The program can be applied to the user's own robot by changing the topic name and data extraction method.
+Since storing all topics in the npz file consumes a significant amount of memory, this script provides an example of storing specific robot sensor information, such as camera images, joint angles, and gripper status.
+Lines 31-35 list the names of the topics to save, and lines 50-87 extract data from the messages of each topic and save it to a predefined list.
+Note that saving the camera image as it is may require a large amount of storage space, so it is recommended to resize or crop the image beforehand.
+Even if sampling is performed at regular intervals, the data length of the topics may differ depending on the start and end time of the rosbag recording.
+Therefore, after line 95, the time series length is adjusted accordingly.
+The program can be adapted to the user's robot by changing the topic names and the data extraction method.

 ```python title="<a href=https://github.com/ogata-lab/eipl/blob/master/eipl/tutorials/ros/1_rosbag2npz.py>[SOURCE] 1_rosbag2npz.py</a>" linenums="1" hl_lines="31-35 50-87 95-102"